nils-kt/Impfungen-gegen-Grippe-und-Keuchhusten-organisieren/README.md

 Ideas:
 - Appointment for vaccination online (similar to the appointment with TÜV)
 - Information page online cooperation
-- Portal for vaccine manufacturers, health insurance companies, medical assistants
+- Portal for medical assistants and patients

 ## 📑 General analysis of the problem
 > Problems, approaches to solutions, formulation of the challenges, stakeholder group etc.